Most electric vehicles won’t qualify for federal tax credit

 “The $7,500 credit might exist on paper,” Bozzella said in a statement, “but no vehicles will qualify for this purchase over the next few years.”

-The idea behind the requirement is to incentivize domestic manufacturing, build a robust battery supply chain in North America and lessen the industry’s dependence on overseas supply chains that could be subject to disruptions.
+The idea behind the requirement is to incentivize domestic manufacturing and mining, build a robust battery supply chain in North America and lessen the industry’s dependence on overseas supply chains that could be subject to disruptions.

 Production of lithium and other minerals that are used to produce EV batteries is now dominated by China.
 And the world’s leading producer of cobalt, another component of the EV batteries, is the Democratic Republic of Congo.